 HC Humanize continues with a very unique blogger, Anna from Venture & Eat!
-In this blog, she combines her love for travel with her love for food.
+In this blog, she combines her love of travel with her love for food.
 Those are also 2 of my favourite things ever!
 So I can totally relate to her.
 I hope you can too, and that you enjoy reading about Anna and her story.

 Name: Anna Fatlowitz

 Venture & Eat is a travel blog focused on food where you’ll find guides for all the must-see and must-eat places for your travels.

 About Anna and her Blog

 - When did you start blogging and why?

 I initially started blogging in college to document all of my restaurant adventures.
 I didn’t pick blogging back up in a serious way until my last job.
 I was working in marketing for a travel company, so I frequently got wanderlust.
 Blogging was a way for me to escape my 9-5 too, which I really disliked.
 Blogging has helped my mental health so much during that time, and I’m just so glad I found something I’m passionate about (other than my current day job!).